Mount Diablo: Viewshed

 On a clear day, the Sierra Nevada range is plainly visible from the summit.
 The best views are after a winter storm; a snowy Sierra shows up better, and summer days are likely to be hazy.
 Lassen Peak, 181 mi away, is occasionally just visible over the curve of the earth.
 Sentinel Dome in Yosemite National Park is visible, but Half Dome is hidden by the 8000-foot ridge at 37.755N 119.6657W.
 Eight bridges are visible, from left to right (southwest to northeast): San Mateo, Bay, Golden Gate, San Rafael, Carquinez, Benicia, Antioch, and Rio Vista.

-Claims that the mountain's viewshed is the largest in the worldor second largest after Mount Kilimanjaroare ill-founded.
-It does boast one of the largest viewsheds in the Western United States and played a key role in California history.

-Countless peaks in the state are taller, but Mount Diablo has a remarkable visual prominence for a mountain of such low elevation.
+Many peaks in the state are taller, but Mount Diablo has a remarkable visual prominence for a mountain of such low elevation.
 Its looming presence over much of the Bay Area, delta, and Central Valley, and good visibility even from the Mother Lode, all key regions during the gold rush and early statehood, made it an important landmark for mapping and navigation.
 The summit is used as the reference datum for land surveying in much of northern California and Nevada.

+It boasts one of the largest viewsheds in the Western United States and played a key role in California history.